ice-du/ice-du.github.io/README.md

-# wenjinb.github.io
+# hungerleader.github.io
-This is the profile of Jinbo Wen: https://wenjinb.github.io/
+This is the profile of Bing Du: https://hungerleader.github.io/